 The client was in the space of providing their customers not only with a place to gather and store large volumes of information but with business analytic toolsets through a Platform-as-a-Service (PaaS) model to help provide insight for making business decisions; as such, they had a large volume of highly used functions.

-After extensive research, ClearScale recommended using DynamoDB database that could auto-scale with client needs going forward.
-ClearScale was able to get early access to Amazon’s new version of DynamoDB with auto-scaling beta which provided that functionality.
+After extensive research, ClearScale recommended using the DynamoDB database that could auto-scale with client needs going forward.
+ClearScale was able to get early access to Amazon’s new version of DynamoDB with autoscaling beta which provided that functionality.
 This version of the popular NoSQL database was built with the premise that a customer should not be required to actively monitor and manage their database to scale up based on operational requirements.

 Without this auto-scaling functionality that was built directly into the beta version of Amazon DynamoDB, ClearScale would have needed to spend a fair amount of time leveraging AWS Lambda to perform similar functionality.
-With auto-scaling service enabled, the only thing remaining before migrating the client’s data from Cassandra to DynamoDB was to develop a custom code to address DynamoDB strict requirements on how the data is added or accessed.
+With the auto-scaling service enabled, the only thing remaining before migrating the client’s data from Cassandra to DynamoDB was to develop a custom code to address DynamoDB strict requirements on how the data is added or accessed.

 DynamoDB does not require customers to setup or manage the database and utilize distributed database clusters.
 Its power lies in leveraging event-driven triggers, accessing controls using the AWS Identity Access Management (IAM), and is flexible by providing both document and key-value data structures, which in turn provides a very robust and scalable solution for any customer’s complex data structure.

-DynamoDB also has the added benefit of already having direct integrations with other services within AWS and heavily leverages REST APIs to make querying easy across multiple platforms without proprietary query language and logic, which is inherent to Cassandra.
+DynamoDB with autoscaling also has the added benefit of already having direct integrations with other services within AWS and heavily leverages REST APIs to make querying easy across multiple platforms without proprietary query language and logic, which is inherent to Cassandra.
 The added benefit of using DynamoDB further allows customers to fully utilize redundancy across multiple geographical zones as well as recovery of data.

 ClearScale believes in finding solutions that will benefit customers and enhance their operations while also delivering value by reducing costs and dependencies on non-optimized solutions.
 We evaluate each client’s unique and complex business needs to deliver industry-leading technology solutions leveraging the AWS platform.